MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-handler-protection-cpp.md

 #### Create from descriptor

 If protecting content that hasn't yet been protected, or when applying new protection to content, which implies that it's been decrypted, a `mip::ProtectionDescriptor` must be constructed.
-Once constructed, it is used to instantiate the `mip::ProtectionHandler::PublishingSettings()` object.
+Once constructed, it's used to instantiate the `mip::ProtectionHandler::PublishingSettings()` object.
 The result is returned via the `mip::ProtectionHandler::Observer`.

 ```cpp
 // Create the protection descriptor, passing in a templateId.